hkaranjule77/WebCrawler/README.md

 ## Features
 - Scrapes valid link only.
-- Stores a copy of a Wepage.
+- Stores a copy of a Webpage.
-- Suppoorts Multi-threading with optimized performance.
+- Supports Multi-threading with optimized performance.
-- Maintains consistency of database.
+- Maintains consistency of the database.
 - Varied maximum link storage limit.
-- Refreshs content of in every 24 hours.
+- Refreshs content after specified interval of time.

 ## Software Requirements
 - Git